Tampa Pedestrian Accident Lawyer

 What if I was hit in a crosswalk in Tampa?

-That can create a strong starting point, but it does not end the analysis.
-The case still depends on signal status, turn movement, visibility, driver behavior, and the available evidence.
+That can create a strong starting point, but the case still depends on signal status, turn movement, visibility, driver behavior, and the available evidence.

 What if I was not in a crosswalk?